-Viber — is not just a chat; it is, first and foremost about calls.
+Viber — is not just a chat; it is, first and foremost, about calls.
 Unlike Telegram or WhatsApp, Viber's architecture is very sensitive to network quality.
-If VoIP protocols are blocked in your country or office, the communication quality drops to zero, or the app fails to connect entirely.
+If your local network has poor VoIP routing or strict firewall rules, connection quality drops to zero, or the app fails to connect altogether.

 Many try to enable a VPN, but this "kills" the battery and slows down the entire phone.
 Viber offers an elegant solution — a built-in proxy client.

-This guide will show you how to configure a proxy inside the app so that calls are clear and messages arrive instantly, even if the messenger is blocked.
+This guide will show you how to set up a proxy inside the app so that calls are clear and messages arrive instantly, even in complex networks.

 📌 Part 1.
 What kind of proxy is needed for Viber?